ssfsx17/ffpnp/readable.md

 |---------|
 | TP: 300 |

 Attack.
-You gain 1 Shield Force point and an amount of MP equal to your Level.
+You gain 1 Shield Force point and an amount of MP equal to your Level \* Spirit \* 0.05.

 #### Gladiator 40